-- Use complex passwords for your email and accounts, you can use random password generators (such as Lastpass) which will also store your passwords for you.
+- Use complex passwords for your email and accounts, you can use random password generators, such as LastPass Password Generator, which will also store your passwords for you.

-- Activate 2FA wherever you can - print your recovery codes and store them safely in case you need to install 2FA on another device.
+- Activate App Based 2FA wherever you can - print your recovery codes and store them safely in case you need to install 2FA on another device.

 Securing your Coins